DC Power Sources 271

 turn

-A loop or wrap of conducting wire around one axis of the armature of a DC generator.
-Turns affect generator output voltage.
+One loop or wrap of conducting wire in a coil.
+The number of turns in an armature coil affects generator output voltage.

 unidirectional

 Moving in only one direction.
-Unidirectional current is another way to describe direct current.
+Direct current is unidirectional.

 voltage

-A measure of electrical pressure or potential.
+The amount of electrical pressure or potential that forces current to flow through a circuit.
 Voltage is measured in volts (V).

 voltage drop